cdsittampalam/documentation/docs/Partner API.md

 ### Get Deposit Address

-Before performing trading functions, you can obtain the deposit addresses associated with the fund.
-This is useful if you want to add funds, e.g., for testing purposes.
+You can obtain the deposit addresses associated with the fund, which is useful for checking how much is in the balance.

-You specify the `company_id` for the trusted party and the `fund_id` to obtain a list of deposit addresses.
+You specify the `company_id` for the trusted party and the `fund_id`.

+1. Enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for the 'company_id' of ACME corp.

+2. Enter **1dnfLZolYD72zasqtmtTXXoaNNJ** in Swagger for the 'fund_id' of ACME corp.

 #### Request